 Pianist, Composer, and Inner Circle Music recording artist Lefteris Kordis has established himself as a unique voice in the Mediterranean Jazz idiom.
 He grew up in a multi-cultural environment in Elefsis, an ancient town near Athens, Greece.
-Since the age of four, he studied, performed, and composed based on a wide spectrum of genres including Greek Folk, Western European Classical, Jazz, Byzantine chant, and Modernist/Avant-Garde.
+Since the age of four, he studied, performed, and composed based on a wide spectrum of genres including Greek Folk, Western European Classical, and Jazz.

-Lefteris is currently Associate Professor at Berklee College of Music and the director of the music programs at the Maliotis Cultural Center in Brookline, MA.
+Lefteris is currently Associate Professor at Berklee College of Music and the director of the music programs at the Maliotis Cultural Center in Boston, MA.
 He taught at New England Conservatory for nearly 10 years and also taught at the Global Jazz Institute for the last 3 years, teaching alongside Joe Lovano, John Patitucci, Danilo Pérez, and Terri Lyne Carrington.
 He is the co-director -along with Dimos Dimitriadis, head of the jazz program at the Ionian University- of the "Aqua Jazz,” a program that builds bridges between folk and jazz musicians of the Mediterranean region.
-Lefteris serves as gospel choir director and organist/pianist at the historic Columbus Ave AME Zion Church in Boston, MA.
-He also performs regularly at the Beehive, Boston and Beat Brasserie with his jazz trio featuring bassist John Lockwood and drummer Karen Kocharyan, and he co-leads the Penny Muse Band, a Greek art-song and Folk music band.
+Lefteris has served as gospel choir director and organist/pianist at the historic Columbus Ave AME Church in Boston and Cambridge.
+He performs regularly with his jazz trio with bassist John Lockwood and drummer Karen Kocharyan, and co-leads the Penny Muse Band, a Greek Jazz art-song and Folk music band.

 Lefteris has recorded six albums as a leader and numerous others as a sideman.